majeeddl/sample-website-two/client-app/README.md

 # sample-website-two react app

 ## Description

-This is server app for sample website two.
+This is client app for sample website two.

 ## Installation